Exploring Morocco’s secret south in 10 days

 Next, it’s time to head into the real Morocco – that of the Atlas Mountains, Berber villages and the southern Sahara Desert.
 In our opinion, the best way to experience these far-flung lands is to stay in three private houses, each one four hours apart by road.
 In every place, you will have a private guide and host, who will prepare dinner after your outings and light incense and candles to make your evenings luxurious yet authentic.

 Your first home from home will be a night at the Maison des Arganiers, which lies in the hillside village of Azrarag.
-You will be hosted by a Berber family but a European manager will turn the experience into one of great sophistication but always based on Berber tradition.
+You will be hosted by a Berber family along with a European manager, and together they will turn the experience into one of great sophistication but always based on Berber tradition.
 The whitewashed house has three ensuite bedrooms, which are beautifully decorated and equipped with all the modern-day luxuries.
 A typical morning here might include a leisurely breakfast on the terrace and a guided walk through the tiny hamlet, talking to villagers, observing the gentle pace of life and ending up in an argan factory.
 At the end of the day, you might feel like a massage before dinner under the stars, both of which will be arranged at a time to suit you.

 Your next stop is Maison de l’Oasis, a rammed-earth house in Morocco’s largest inhabited oasis, in the old caravan town of Asrir on the edge of the Sahara.
 Here, you can explore the village and surrounding irrigated fields and date palms on a mountain bike, and have tea and dates with a village elder.
 You will then cycle back to the cosy privacy of your own house, where fires will be lit.
 After dinner, we can arrange for Casablanca to be projected onto a garden wall and popcorn served under a clear night sky.
 We would suggest spending two nights here.